-The oldest cultural traces where mankind in China cultivated plants and domesticated animals were found in Cishan 磁山, Hebei, Peiligang 裴李崗, Henan and Nanzhuangtou 南莊頭, Hebei.
-In Jiahu 賈湖, Henan the oldest musical instrument of China was discovered: a bone flute.
-The most important sites in the south, not as old as in the north, are Hemudu 河姆渡, Zhejiang, Zengpiyan 甑皮岩, Guangxi, Xianrendong 仙人洞, Jiangxi, Pengtoushan 彭頭山, Hunan, and Wannian 萬年, Jiangxi.
-Pottery is an important material for man to store and to transport eatables and liquids, but it is also a decisive means by which modern archeologists are able to discern different cultures from each other.
-In China, north and south, agriculture, pottery and stone polishing occurred approximately at the same time.
-Although the differences between the vessel decorations and shapes are very small (cord marks, shell-edge impressions, vessels with three legs in the north), it is possible to distinguish a couple of regional cultures in China from about 5,000 BC.
+The oldest cultural traces demonstrating that mankind in China cultivated plants and domesticated animals were found in Cishan 磁山, Hebei, Peiligang 裴李崗, Henan, and Nanzhuangtou 南莊頭, Hebei.
+In Jiahu 賈湖, Henan, the oldest musical instrument of China was discovered: a bone flute.
+The most important sites in the south - not as old as those in the north - are Hemudu 河姆渡, Zhejiang, Zengpiyan 甑皮岩, Guangxi, Xianrendong 仙人洞, Jiangxi, Pengtoushan 彭頭山, Hunan, and Wannian 萬年, Jiangxi.
+Pottery is an important material for man to store and to transport eatables and liquids, but it is also a decisive means by which modern archaeologists are able to discern different cultures from each other.
+In China, north and south, the emergence of agriculture, pottery and stone polishing occurred approximately at the same time.
+Although the differences between the vessel decorations and shapes are very small (cord marks, shell-edge impressions, vessels with three legs in the north), it is possible to distinguish several regional cultures in China from about 5,000 BC.

-The first neolithic culture discovered in China was the Yangshao culture 仰韶 (5000-3000 BCE), finds stretch from the Yellow River 黃河 plain in the east into Gansu in the west.
+The first neolithic culture discovered in China was the Yangshao Culture 仰韶 (5000-3000 BCE).
+Finds stretch from the Yellow River 黃河 plain in the east into Gansu in the west.
 All ceramics are of reddish color and painted with various black designs, geometric patterns, but also figures of animals.
-The Yangshao people made use of shaman chiefs that were buried flanked by dragon and tiger figures formed with clam shells.
-Very famous are the findings of the Yangshao village of Banpo 半坡 near Xi'an.
+The Yangshao people were led by shaman-chiefs that were buried flanked by dragon and tiger figures formed of clam shells.
+Very famous are the finds of the Yangshao village of Banpo 半坡 near Xi'an.

-Far in the south, including sites in Taiwan, was the region of the Dapenkeng culture 大坌坑 (5000-2500 BC) whose representants lived on fishing, hunting and farming.
+Far in the south, including sites in Taiwan, was the region of the Dapenkeng Culture 大坌坑 (5000-2500 BCE) whose representatives lived of fishing, hunting and farming.
 Their pottery is characterized by patterns made by impressing different natural materials, like shell edges or chords (yinwen 印紋).
-The inhabitants of this area were possibly Austronesian speakers and ancestors of the aboriginies of Taiwan and of other Non-Chinese people of southern China that have merged with the Chinese.
+The inhabitants of this area were possibly Austronesian speakers and ancestors of the aborigines of Taiwan and other Non-Chinese people of southern China that have merged with the Chinese.

 In northern China, in the Liao River basin 遼河, three successive cultures occupied this once fertile area: Xinglongwa 興隆洼 (8500-7000 BC), Xinle 新樂 (7000-5000 BC), and Hongshan 紅山 (3000-2500 BC).
 These cultures were the first to make intensive use of jade as workable material, carved with dragon motifs.

-During the 4th millennium BC there occurred a spread of certain ceramic and handicraft styles that become incresingly common in all different cultural regions: ding 鼎, dou 豆, rectangular and semilunar knifes, and (during the 2nd millennium) bronze casting.
-Only when a great part of these prehistoric cultures exhibited increasing similiarities, around 3000 BC, it should be allowed to speak of one "China" and a Chinese "megacivilisation."
+During the 4th millennium BCE there occurred a spread of certain ceramic and handicraft styles that become increasingly common in all different cultural regions: ding 鼎, dou 豆, rectangular and semilunar knifes, and (during the 2nd millennium) bronze casting.
+Only when a great part of these prehistoric cultures exhibited increasing similarities, around 3000 BC, it should be allowed to speak of one "China" and a Chinese "mega-civilisation."

-The discovery of the black pottery Longshan culture 龍山 in Chengziyai 城子崖, Shandong, reveiled artifacts that were the basis of important features of the Shang cultures 商 of the late 2nd millennium: scapulimancy and stamped-earth (hangtu 夯土) constructions for palaces and tombs.
+The discovery of the black pottery Longshan culture 龍山 in Chengziya 城子崖, Shandong, revealed artifacts that were the basis of important features of the Shang cultures 商 of the late 2nd millennium: scapulimancy and stamped-earth (hangtu 夯土) constructions for palaces and tombs.
 China's civilisation was divided by the Yangshao culture in the west (cultures bearers were called Xia 夏) and the Longshan culture in the east (bearers called Yi 夷), a theory that was valid into the 1950es when it was revised by the discovering of Longshan cultural sites within the Yangshao area.
-It became evident that Longshan sites were younger than Yangshao communities and developed out of them.
-These archeological finds gave way to the new nuclear hypothesis that Chinese civilisation spread out from the Yellow River valley to the four cardinal directions.
-This theory was supported by the tradional sinocentric historiography of China and by the simple fact that archeology in China's south was far less developed as in the Central Plain.
-Only in the early 1980es this theory had to be replaced by the multiple-center theory of Su Bingqi 蘇秉琦.
+It became evident that Longshan sites were younger than Yangshao communities and had developed out of them.
+These archaeological finds gave way to the new nuclear hypothesis that Chinese civilisation spread out from the Yellow River valley to the four cardinal directions.
+This theory was supported by the traditional sinocentric historiography of China and by the simple fact that archaeology in China's south was far less developed as in the Central Plain.
+Only in the early 1980es this theory had to be replaced by the multiple-center theory of Su Bingqi 蘇秉琦 (1909-1997).

 Characteristics of the Longshan culture that dominated the Central Plain from the late 4th millenium on are town enclosures made of stamped-earth, thin and polished black pottery produced with a wheel, oracles made of burned and cracked scapulas.

-The Liangzhu culture 良渚 in the lower Yangtze region can be seen as a kind of offset of the Longshan culture.
-In the relics of Liangzhu culture it becomes clear that these neolithic societies were already stratified in ruling class and the ruled, because for the first time it was only the tombs of political and religious leaders of Taosi 陶寺/Shanxi and Fanshan 反山/Zhejiang that were equipped with rich tomb offerings, consisting of jade objects like cong 琮 tubes and bi 璧 disks or yue 鉞 ritual axes, pottery, ivory, stone axes, shark teeth, lacquerware, and even mural paintings within the grave chamber.
-Archeological survey has detected hundreds or thousands of towns in Shandong and Henan provinces, communities that might have been the "ten thousand states" (wanguo 萬國) of legendary history of China.
+The Liangzhu culture 良渚 in the lower Yangtze region can be seen as a kind of offspring of the Longshan culture.
+In the relics of Liangzhu culture it becomes clear that these neolithic societies were already stratified in ruling class and that of the ruled, because for the first time it was only the tombs of political and religious leaders as found in Taosi 陶寺, Shanxi, and Fanshan 反山, Zhejiang.
+These tombs were equipped with rich tomb offerings, consisting of jade objects like cong 琮 tubes and bi 璧 disks or yue 鉞 ritual axes, pottery, ivory, stone axes, shark teeth, lacquerware, and even mural paintings within the grave chamber.
+An archaeological survey has detected hundreds or thousands of towns in Shandong and Henan provinces, communities that might have been the "ten thousand states" (wanguo 萬國) of legendary history of China.
 Some of these states rose to political supremacy and might have been the states of Xia 夏 and Shang 商 of antique historiography.
-The mythical accounts of the prehistoric period gives us the names of dozens of places and states that could have existed in the 3rd and 2nd millennium.
+The mythological accounts of the prehistoric period gives us the names of dozens of places and states that could have existed in the 3rd and 2nd millennia.
 Younger relics of the Longshan culture have come to light that are incised with precursors of the Chinese script.